 Any individual who has applied for and has been issued a concealed handgun permit must follow certain regulations concerning its use.
 Not only must the individual carry the permit along with proper identification whenever the handgun is being carried concealed, but he/she must also inform any law enforcement officer who approaches him/her that he/she is in possession of a permit and a concealed handgun.
 N.C.
 Gen. Stat. § 14-415.11(a).
 Failure to do so is an infraction.
-However, in lieu of paying a fine for the first offense, the individual may choose to surrender his or her permit.
-However, anybody who has been issued a valid concealed handgun permit and is found carrying a concealed handgun in any area where conspicuous notice has been posted that they are prohibited from carrying on that premises, or who is carrying a concealed handgun while consuming alcohol or has had alcohol or controlled substances remaining in their system will be guilty of a Class 1 Misdemeanor.
-Any individual who violates any other standards for the carrying of a concealed handgun with a permit is guilty of a Class 2 Misdemeanor.
-Any person who has not been issued a valid permit but carries a concealed handgun unlawfully, is guilty of committing a Class 2 Misdemeanor for the first offense, and any subsequent offenses are Class I Felonies.
+However, in lieu of paying a fine for the first offense, the individual may choose to surrender his/her permit.
+However, anybody who has been issued a valid concealed handgun permit and is found carrying a concealed handgun in any area where conspicuous notice has been posted prohibiting a person from carrying on that premises, or who is carrying a concealed handgun while consuming alcohol or has had alcohol or controlled substances remaining in his/her system will be guilty of a Class 1 misdemeanor.
+Any individual who violates any other standards for the carrying of a concealed handgun with a permit is guilty of a Class 2 misdemeanor.
+Any person who has not been issued a valid permit but carries a concealed handgun unlawfully, is guilty of committing a Class 2 misdemeanor for the first offense, and any subsequent offenses are Class H felonies.
 N.C.
 Gen. Stat. § 14-415.21(a) (b).

 Although a person may have a permit to carry a concealed weapon, permittees are not authorized to carry the permitted weapon anywhere they desire.
-The weapon may not be carried in the following areas:
+The weapon may not be carried in the following:

-- 1. Any area prohibited by N.C.G.S. §§ 14-269.2, 14-269.3, 14-277.2, or 120-32.1. (school grounds, areas where alcohol is sold and consumed, state property, legislative buildings, and public gatherings, such as parades); - 2.
-Areas prohibited by G.S. § 14-269.4 (certain state properties); - 3.
-In an area prohibited by rules adopted under G.S. § 120-32.1. - 4.
-Any area prohibited by 18 USC § 922 or any other federal law; - 5.
+- 1. Areas prohibited by G.S. § 14-277.2 (Picket lines or demonstrations); - 2.
+Areas prohibited by G.S. § 14-269.4 (Certain State properties such as courthouses); - 3.
+Areas prohibited by rules adopted under G.S. § 120-32.1 (Legislative buildings); - 4.
+Areas prohibited by 18 USC § 922 or any other federal law; - 5.
 Any law enforcement agency or correctional facility; - 6.
-A building housing only state or federal offices; - 7.
-An office of the state or federal government that is not located in a building exclusively occupied by the state or federal government; - 8.
-Any premises where notice that carrying a concealed handgun is prohibited by the posting of a conspicuous notice, or statement by the person in legal possession or control of the premises.
+Areas housing only State or federal offices; - 7.
+An office of the State or federal government that is not located in a building exclusively occupied by the State or federal government; - 8.
+Any premises where notice that carrying a concealed handgun is prohibited by the posting of a conspicuous notice, or statement by the person in legal possession or control of the premises; or - 9.
+School grounds under G.S. § 14-269.2, except permittees can secure their handguns in their vehicle on school grounds.
+(Note: Private schools reserve the right to prohibit firearms altogether.)